Key steps of a problem-solving process in a factory

 By analyzing production data, the company could discover that the majority of defects are linked to errors in the soldering and PCB inspection stages.
 These two stages, although representing a small part of the total manufacturing process, are crucial and require special attention to reduce the overall number of defects.

-This tool helps gather comprehensive information on a problem by answering these key questions: Who, What, Where, When, How, How much, Why.
+This tool helps gather comprehensive information on a problem by answering these key questions: Who, What, Where, When, Why, and How.
 Thus, it provides an in-depth understanding of the situation.

 Use case in the manufacturing industry